StevenBlack/vocab/million-dollar-words.md

 ### casuistry
-Specious, deceptive, or oversubtle reasoning, especially in questions of  morality; fallacious or dishonest application of general principles;  sophistry.
+Casuistry is a process of reasoning that seeks to resolve moral problems  by extracting or extending theoretical rules from a particular case, and  reapplying those rules to new instances.
+This method occurs in applied  ethics and jurisprudence.
+The term is also commonly used as a pejorative  to criticize the use of clever but unsound reasoning, especially in  relation to moral questions (as in sophistry).
+The word casuistry derives  from the Latin noun casus ("case" or "occurrence").
+Casuistry can also can  mean: Specious, deceptive, or oversubtle reasoning, especially in questions  of morality; fallacious or dishonest application of general principles;  sophistry.
 The application of general ethical principles to particular  cases of conscience or conduct.

 ### catafalque